-The U.S. Secretary Of State’s Recent Alluding Of Possibly Banning TikTok Could Undercut Easier Discovery Of Dallas Musicians.
+The U.S. Secretary Of State Recently Suggesting A Possible Ban Of TikTok Could Undercut A Convenient Discovery Path For Dallas Artists’ Music.

 Original story follows.